jasonqiu212/nus-cheatsheets/CS4225/cs4225-cheatsheet.md

   - Failure recovery using lineage
   - Deterministic nature ensures "exact-once"
 - Cons: Latencies between batches, depending on batch size
-  - Too big: Delay to watch for batch increases, but higher throughput
+  - Too big: More delay to wait for batch, but higher throughput
-  - Too small: Delay decreases, but lower throughput due to overhead
+  - Too small: Less delay, but lower throughput due to overhead
 - Defining a streaming query:
   1. Input source
   2. Data transformation: Same as batch processing